stacksync/android/README.md

 repository in the local file system, which is not feasible due to the storage limitations present on mobile devices.

 Therefore, this client communicates with StackSync through an API.
+(We will upload the API soon!)